Effects unit: Bass effects

 Bass effects are electronic effects units that are designed for use with the low pitches created by an electric bass or for an upright bass used with a bass amp or PA system.
 Two examples of bass effects are fuzz bass and bass chorus.
 Some bass amplifiers have built-in effects, such as overdrive or chorus.
 Upright bassists in jazz, folk, blues and similar genres may use a bass preamplifier, a small electronic device that matches the impedance between the piezoelectric pickup and the amp or PA system.
 Bass preamps also allow for the gain of the signal to be boosted or cut.
 Some models also offer equalization controls, a compressor, and a DI box connection.

 Boutique pedals

 Boutique pedals are designed by smaller, independent companies and are typically produced in limited quantities.
 Some may even be hand-made, with hand-soldered connections.
 These pedals are mainly distributed online or through mail-order, or sold in a few music stores.
 They are often more expensive than mass-produced pedals and offer higher-quality components, innovative designs, in-house-made knobs, and hand-painted artwork or etching.
 Some boutique companies focus on re-creating classic or vintage effects.

-Some boutique pedal manufacturers include: Might Be Famous, BJFE, Pete Cornish, Emlyn Crowther, Death By Audio, Robert Keeley, Roger Linn, Roger Mayer, Strymon, T-Rex Engineering, ToadWorks and Z.Vex Effects.
+Some boutique pedal manufacturers include: BJFE, Pete Cornish, Emlyn Crowther, Death By Audio, Robert Keeley, Roger Linn, Roger Mayer, Strymon, T-Rex Engineering, ToadWorks, and Z.Vex Effects.